libra/website/docs/reference/glossary.md

 * Permissioned and permissionless are attributes of the way by which nodes join the set of validators in a blockchain.
 * If only the nodes chosen by a single entity or organization are allowed to join the committee, it's a **permissioned** system.
 * If any node can join the committee, it's a **permissionless** system.
-* Libra starts as a permissioned system and transitions to permissionless.
+* Libra starts as a permissioned system and will transition to permissionless.

 ### Proof